 Househould Consumption and Portfolio Choice

-Annette Vissing-Jorgensen holds the Arno A. Rayner Chair in Finance and Management at Berkeley Haas.
+Annette Vissing-Jorgensen holds the Arno A. Rayner Chair in Finance and Management and serves as chair of the Finance Group at Berkeley Haas.
 Her research focuses on empirical asset pricing, monetary policy, household finance, and entrepreneurship, and it spans both asset pricing and corporate finance.

 She is a research associate in the NBER's Asset Pricing program, Monetary Economics program, and Economic Fluctuations and Growth program and is a Research Fellow in the CEPR's Financial Economics program.
 She is an Associate Editor of the Journal of Finance and a Director of both the American Finance Association and the European Finance Association.